-- 1 Access the Configuration tab in the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21. - 2 Click Event Configuration in the navigation pane.
+- 1 Access the Configuration tab in the Sentinel Control Center. - 2 Click Event Configuration in the navigation pane.

 In the menu bar, click Configuration > Event Configuration.

 - 3 Select an entry in the Event Fields column. - 4 Specify a new value for the event name in the Name field. - 5 Click Apply, then click Save. - 6 Close and launch Sentinel Control Center for the changes to be visible.